laraluitingh/tic-tac-toe/README.md

 - Create more readible code
 - Allow player to adjust the size of the board
 - Show users more clearly who has won
+- Create more a interactive and interesting UI

 ## Project Status